 To ensure a safe and positive experience for faculty, staff and students, the college does not permit travel to countries under a Department of State Travel Warning and/or Center for Disease Control Warning Level 3 or higher unless provided with acompelling academic reason for travelingto a country that is listed with a travel warning.
 Therefore, the Honors & International Education department will review these request on a case-by-case basis.

 Traveling abroad requires careful planning.
 Review the U.S. State Department website and its Travelerís Checklist for critical information you will need when considering a location and planning your trip.
 To help you with your research, here are some key pages you will need to review:

-- Complete and submit all documents required by the Office of Risk Management, well in advance of your planned travel.
-Refer to the LSC Risk Management website for details, mandatory forms and instructions.
+In addition to documents that may be required by the Honors & International Education office, complete and submit all documents required by the Office of Risk Management well in advance of your departure date.
+Please Note: all employees and students traveling abroad are required to purchase the LSC international health, evacuation, and repatriation insurance.
+Refer to the Risk Management website for details, mandatory forms and instructions.

 Schedule a health consultation

 Sign up for the Smart Traveler Enrollment Program (STEP) located on the U.S. Department of State website.
 STEP is a free service to allow U.S. citizens and nationals traveling abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
 Other additional benefits for enrolling in STEP are: (1) Receive important information from the Embassy about safety conditions in your destination country, helping you make informed decisions about your travel plan, (2) Help the U.S. Embassy contact you in an emergency, whether natural disaster, civil unrest, or family emergency, and (3) Help family and friends get in touch with you in an emergency.

 To schedule your orientation, contact the Honors & International Education office (LSC-HIE@lonestar.edu) at least 30 days prior to your departure date.